 The main objective of the internship is to define the self-healing problem and the synthesis algorithm, implement the algorithm (including the instrumentation of existing Android applications), and evaluate their efficacy and performance on real Android apps.
 The approach will rely on previous works on Android framework models [6, 5], static analysis techniques (e.g., [2, 4]), and component-based design for Java .

-The internship will be at the Computer Science Laboratory of the École Polytechnique (LIX), in the Cosynus research team under the supervision of Sergio Mover (from LIX) and Simon Bliudze (from INRIA Lille — Nord Europe).
+The internship can take place either in the Cosynus research team of the Computer Science Laboratory of the École Polytechnique (LIX), or in the Spirals team at INRIA Lille — Nord Europe.
+In both cases, it will be jointly supervised by Sergio Mover (from LIX) and Simon Bliudze (from Inria).

 Additional information & applying